Voluntary euthanasia: Modern

 Since the 19th century, euthanasia has sparked intermittent debates and activism in Europe and the Americas.
 According to medical historian Ezekiel Emanuel, it was the availability of anesthesia that ushered in the modern era of euthanasia.
 In 1828, the first known anti-euthanasia law in the United States was passed in the state of New York, with many other localities and states following suit over a period of several years.
 After the Civil War, voluntary euthanasia was promoted by advocates, including some doctors.
 Support peaked around the start of the 20th century in the US and then grew again in the 1930s.

 In an article in the Bulletin of the History of Medicine, Brown University historian Jacob M. Appel documented extensive political debate over legislation to legalize physician-assisted suicide in both Iowa and Ohio in 1906.
-Appel indicates social activist Anna Sophina Hall, a wealthy heiress who had watched her mother die after an extended battle with liver cancer, was the driving force behind this movement.
+Appel indicates social activist Anna Sophina Hall, a wealthy heiress who had watched her mother die of liver cancer, was the driving force behind this movement.
 According to historian Ian Dowbiggin, leading public figures, including Clarence Darrow and Jack London, advocated for the legalization of euthanasia.

 In 1937, doctor-assisted euthanasia was declared legal in Switzerland as long as the doctor ending the life had nothing to gain.
 During this same era, US courts tackled cases involving critically ill people who requested physician assistance in dying as well as "mercy killings", such as by parents of their severely disabled children.